-The second guest profile on “Disrobing Suspense” is Stephen Crowley, famous for his Loxie & Zoot and The Bare Pit webcomics series, featuring Loxie, Zoot, Willow, Tash, Mungo and many others who live and work at Koala Bay Bares naturist resort.
-Stephen, aka Noodtoonist, began the initial Loxie & Zoot series in 2000.
-You can hear him interviewing with Stéphane Deschênes on the Bare Oaks podcast series.
+The second guest profile on “Disrobing Suspense” is Grace Crowley, famous for the Loxie & Zoot and The Bare Pit webcomics series, featuring Loxie, Zoot, Willow, Tash, Mungo and many others who live and work at Koala Bay Bares naturist resort.
+Crowley, aka Noodtoonist, began the initial Loxie & Zoot series in 2000.
+You can hear Crowley’s interview with Stéphane Deschênes on the Bare Oaks podcast series.

-Concerning the issue of the “nervous first-timer,” Stephen maintains that he tries “to blend that into the overall narrative rather than making it a central part of it.
+Concerning the issue of the “nervous first-timer,” Crowley maintains an attempt “to blend that into the overall narrative rather than making it a central part of it.
 Having a multitude of characters makes this easier to achieve, since the story isn’t so tightly focused on one individual which it usually seems to be in most naturist fiction.
 Also, in most cases, I aim for humor rather than dramatic emotion.”

-Stephen lists some of his stories in which there isn’t really any focus on disrobing per se: “Twinkle,” “Ghost Story,” “Enchanted,” “Frank.cam,” “Prudes & Prejudice,” the Halloween stories, and “Three-Hour Tour.”
-In most of his other stories, he says, the characters “who have issues about nudity are part of a broader narrative.
+Grace lists some of her stories in which there isn’t really any focus on disrobing per se: “Twinkle,” “Ghost Story,” “Enchanted,” “Frank.cam,” “Prudes & Prejudice,” the Halloween stories, and “Three-Hour Tour.”
+In most of the other stories, she says, the characters “who have issues about nudity are part of a broader narrative.
 In ‘Birthday Suits’ there is a lot more going on than Loxie’s family getting nude for the first time; likewise in ‘Nood World,’ Belinda’s and Jon’s discomfort is supplanted by the main plot involving jewel thieves.”
-[All stories available by clicking on “Archive,” upper right on http://www.thebarepit.com.]

-In summary, Stephen says that for him “the nudity is only one element in the story; it isn’t the story.
+In summary, Crowley says that in her perspective, “the nudity is only one element in the story; it isn’t the story.
 You may notice that in many stories I downplay the nudity, especially amongst the nudist characters.
 They just go about their business as normal; it’s only when the outside world interjects (or as in the case of ‘Prudes & Prejudice’ where Darcy interjects into the outside world) that nudity becomes an issue for non-nude characters.”